observeinc/host-quickstart-configuration/README.md

 **Configure the Observe Agent**

 Configure the Observe Agent with the following command.
+Replace OBSERVE_TOKEN and OBSERVE_COLLECTION_ENDPOINT with the appropriate values and run on each host.
 ```markdown
 sudo observe-agent init-config --token ${OBSERVE_TOKEN?} --observe_url ${OBSERVE_COLLECTION_ENDPOINT?}
 ```